ayushmandas29/daily-coding-notes/notes/kubernetes_notes.md

-# Kubernetes - Note #215
+# Kubernetes - Note #241

 ## Key Insight
-Readiness probes control traffic routing
+Pods are the smallest deployable units in K8s

 ## Date
-Generated on day 215 of continuous learning.
+Generated on day 241 of continuous learning.

 ## Category
 Topic: kubernetes